DPDP Breach Notification: 72-Hour Rule & India Reporting Mandates

 Assess Your Breach Readiness

 The DPDP compliance checklist includes breach notification as a core compliance area.
-To evaluate whether your current breach response capabilities meet the Act’s requirements, take the free DPDP Gap Assessment.
+To evaluate whether your current breach response capabilities meet the Act’s requirements, take the free Compliance Vault Assessment.